From September 2021, we will continue to offer remote education for pupils unable to attend school due to Covid-19.

 Feedback from your Teacher

 If your child requires feedback from the work they have completed, they can upload their work onto their SeeSaw journal.
-This is a platform children are currently being introduced to in school and we shortly be bringing home a code that enables them secure access to the site.
+We will provide your child's log in information to you should your child need to self-isolate.

 Again, if you need support with this then please don't hesitate to contact school.